 The key to creating a hygge kitchen is to ensure that it's a social space.
 A place where friends and family can come together, to connect, relax and of course, enjoy lots of home cooked food.
 Creating the perfect hygge kitchen is particularly easy to achieve if you've got a good space to work with.
 A kitchen island unit is perfect for this as it lends itself well to cooking together.
 A breakfast bar is a good alternative if you're lacking in space.

 Again, thinking about social space, having a relaxing seating area is perfect for hygge.
 Cosy sofa's, soft furnishings and textiles all add to that warm and inviting feeling hygge is famous for.
 Though, of course some kitchens do not have the space for this, even adding cushions to dining room shares can all add to that hygge feeling.
+We're looking at flooring options for our kitchen and are thinking of amtico flooring tiles in a wood effect, adding a rug to create the perfect hygge ambience.

 Back to the heritage of Hygge, light is so important.
 Harsh lighting can affect the ambience that influences the Hygge feeling.
 Create lighting that is low level and inviting, soft under the counter lighting is perfect for this and having candles placed in social areas such as the dining room table.